 Utility companies in eastern North America are advising residents to leave their homes and seek shelter elsewhere if they experience problems heating their properties.

-The storm has so far forced hundreds of schools and businesses to close in New York City, Philadelphia, Boston, the Carolinas, Maryland and Virginia.
+The storm has so far forced hundreds of schools and businesses to close.
+The closures are in places like New York City, Philadelphia, Boston, the Carolinas, Maryland and Virginia.

-Panicked New York City residents rushed to shops before the snow came, clearing shelves of milk, eggs, and kale, the New York Times reported.
+Panicked New York City residents rushed to shops before the snow came.
+They cleared the shelves of milk, eggs, and kale, the New York Times reported.

-The weather pattern has already brought snow to the US South as far down as Florida, where the cold snap has caused iguanas to lose their grip and fall from trees.
+The weather pattern has already brought snow to the US South as far down as Florida.
+There, the cold snap has caused iguanas to lose their grip and fall from trees.

 Natural gas prices in the US northeast have risen, driven by demand for heating fuel.